pudly/schmopera-hugo/content/articles/the-dallas-opera-picks-its-women-conductors.md

 date = "2015-06-05T16:15:00-04:00"
 lastmod = "2015-06-17T15:24:00-04:00"
 publishDate = "2015-06-08T12:31:00-04:00"
-short_description = "The Dallas Opera has created a new residential program, the Institute for Women Conductors. \"This program has already generated tremendous international interest, and over extremely 100 talented women applied -- from the U.S. and 26 other countries.
-The field was extremely competitive, and the acceptance on the program is recognition of the significant accomplishments in the candidate’s career to date.\"" slug = "the-dallas-opera-picks-its-women-conductors" title = "The Dallas Opera picks its Women Conductors"
+short_description = "The Dallas Opera has created a new residential program, the Institute for Women Conductors. &quot;This program has already generated tremendous international interest, and over extremely 100 talented women applied -- from the U.S. and 26 other countries.
+The field was extremely competitive, and the acceptance on the program is recognition of the significant accomplishments in the candidate’s career to date.&quot;" slug = "the-dallas-opera-picks-its-women-conductors" title = "The Dallas Opera picks its Women Conductors"
 +++